Radiotherapy for melanoma

 Radiotherapy uses high energy rays to kill cancer cells.
 You may have radiotherapy for advanced melanoma, to shrink melanoma tumours and help control symptoms.
 Some people have it as a treatment after surgery, to try to lower the chance of the melanoma coming back but this is not common.

 You usually have treatment once a day from Monday to Friday, with a rest over the weekend.
 This may go on for several weeks.
-Radiotherapy for advanced cancer may be between 1 and 4 treatments.
+For advanced cancer, the course of radiotherapy may be shorter.

 Radiotherapy is carefully planned.
 On your first visit, you lie under a scanner or a large machine called a simulator, which takes X-rays.
 The doctor uses the X-rays or scans to work out exactly where to give the treatment.
 They will make ink marks on your skin.
 These marks will be used to line up the radiotherapy machine every day when you have treatment.

 The actual treatment only takes a few minutes.
 You will not be able to feel it.
 This type of radiotherapy does not make you radioactive.